beyondthefarewell/beyondthefarewell.github.io/index.md

 - The [RSPCA](https://www.rspca.org.uk/) offer a [Home for Life](https://homeforlife.org.uk/) service to cater for pets after the owner dies.
 - There is also [The Cinnamon Trust](https://cinnamon.org.uk/), The National Charity for older people, the terminally ill and their pets.

+### Where is the paperwork ?

+See [Important Paperwork](./#important-paperwork) in the next section.
+Knowing this can ease the process of finding the paperwork later.

+- If any, where and with whom is the Will lodged ?
+- Have any **wishes** been expressed separate to the Will ?
+Are these written down somewhere ?

 ___

 ## 2. Beyond end of life